 If you recently landed your first freelance logo design contract, you must be one of the luckiest designers in the freelance market.
 It’s never easy to get one, and so, kudos for making it there.
 However, that’s not the end of the journey for you.
 As a freelancer, there’s quite a lot to be done as you work on the project.

 It isn’t just about designing a logo for your client.
 At some point, you’ll need your pay for the work done, and that’s also a process.
 Your client won’t just wake up one morning and send you the cash.
-They need an invoice to know how much they need to pay you.
+They need a logo design invoice template to know how much they need to pay you.

-So, before you sit down and wait for your money to roll in, make sure you have a logo design invoice in place.
-And not just a regular invoice, but something clear and presentable.
+So, before you sit down and wait for your money to roll in, make sure you have a logo design invoice example in place.
+And not just a regular logo invoice template, but something clear and presentable.

-Here are tips for designing a logo design invoice that will get you paid on time.
+Here are tips for designing a logo design invoice example that will get you paid on time.

-Your client doesn’t have a whole day to go through your logo design invoice.
+Your client doesn’t have a whole day to go through your logo design invoice template.
 So, make sure they can pick out what they need without straining.
 Remember, it’s just an invoice.
 Therefore, it doesn’t have to be a million-word document.
 Just be straight to the point.

 Be as polite and respectful as you can in expressing your demands.
 In case you need more clarification on this, check out logo design invoice samples available online.
 At least you’ll have an idea of how to go about it.

-Surprisingly, most freelancers don’t set due dates on their invoices.
+Surprisingly, most freelancers don’t set due dates on their logo invoice templates.
 The truth is, you need to indicate a payment deadline in your logo design invoice.
 Otherwise, you may have to wait longer for your payout.
 Avoid using words like promptly to mean that you need the payment fast.

 Your client’s interpretation of promptly may just shock you.
 Promptly could mean a month to them while you need your money in a couple of days.
 Therefore, set an actual due date and display it on your logo design invoice.
 With this, the client will do exactly what’s required of them.

-Are you now ready to write your logo design invoice?
+Are you now ready to write your logo design invoice template?
 Go ahead and design an invoice that will get you paid faster.